ugo-nama-kun/ste/README.md

 # Example of straight-through gradient estimator of stochastic neural networks
-Idea is based on stochastic neural networks with the straight-through estimator
+Idea is based on stochastic neural networks with the straight-through gradient estimator

 - Bengio, Yoshua, Nicholas Léonard, and Aaron Courville.
 "Estimating or propagating gradients through stochastic neurons for conditional computation." arXiv preprint arXiv:1308.3432 (2013).
+- Hafner, Danijar, et al. "Mastering atari with discrete world models." arXiv preprint arXiv:2010.02193 (2020).

+In pytorch, straight-through gradient is obtained using this equation:
+$\hat h = h.detach() + p - p.detach()$

 ## Task
 digit images "3" or "4" ( $y$) are presented with a conditioning input  $x$ (one_hot.
 [1, 0] or [0, 1]) .